cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 All conversation types SHALL be selected.

 - Rationale
-  - This ensures that users are able to report content for different categories such as sensitive or confidential information.
-This provides additional monitoring capabilities.
+  - Risky messages could potentially come through any of the different Chat conversation types.
+By selecting all conversation types, agencies ensure that their users are able to report risky messages regardless of the conversation type.
 - Last Modified: February 13, 2024

 - MITRE ATT&CK TTP Mapping